*Greetings, Delvers!*

 In the PH, you get feats at certain points, such as choosing your background as you go up levels.

 If you have a homebrew feat you'd like to use, feel free to submit it to me for review.
 You never know, I might be feeling generous that day.
+Also, be sure to check the Rules Page for any current feats that have been changed.

 Top